coreBOS/coreBOSDocumentation/user/pages/04.user-manual/importingdata/import_special/item.md

 Another example.
 Let's suppose that we want to migrate information from one coreBOS system to another.
 In the origin application, you have a custom field on your accounts module labeled VATID.
 This field contains a unique identifier for each Account.
 The internal name of this field is cf_999.
 In the second application, this field has been assigned the internal field name cf_888

-If we set the **Export_RelatedField_GetValueFrom** global variable to “cf_999” and the **Export_RelatedField_GetValueFrom** global variable to “cf_888” and export potentials from the first system, the “Related to” reference field will read the values of accounts from the “cf_999” field and export a string that looks like this:
+If we set the **Export_RelatedField_GetValueFrom** global variable to "cf_999" and the **Export_RelatedField_GetValueFrom** global variable to "cf_888" and export potentials from the first system, the "Related to" reference field will read the values of accounts from the "cf_999" field and export a string that looks like this:

 ```
 Accounts::::B99999999::::cf_888